Learning objectives: A teacher's guide

 What are learning objectives?

-Learning objectives are the bedrock of any educational endeavor, serving as the guiding light for a lesson, curriculum, activity, or course.
-They encapsulate the knowledge or skills that students are expected to acquire as a result of instruction.
+Learning objectives are the foundation of any educational effort, providing direction for a lesson, curriculum, or activity.
+They define the knowledge or skills students should gain as a result of instruction.

 What are different forms of learning objectives?